 Bowness to Ferry House.
-Seasonal passenger service from Bowness Pier 3 to Ferry House, adjacent to Windermere Ferry landing.
-Service forms part of the ‘Cross Lakes experience’ connecting with the 525 bus service at Ferry House for onward travel to Hill Top and Hawkshead.
+Seasonal passenger service from Bowness Bay to Ferry House, adjacent to Windermere Ferry landing.
+Can be used to reach attractions on the west shore of the lake, including Harrowslack, Claife and Hill Top.
 Frequent daily service from Easter to November.

 Lakeside to Fell Foot Park.
-Seasonal passenger service linking Lakeside and Fell Foot Park at the southern end of Windermere lake.
-Frequent daily service from Easter to November.
+Seasonal passenger service travelling the short distance between Lakeside and Fell Foot Park at the southern end of Windermere lake.
+Frequent daily service from May to September.
 Two services per day are extended 30 minute cruises around the southern end of the lake.

 Bike Boat.
 Seasonal service between Brockhole visitor centre and Bark Barn which takes up to 12 bikes and links cycle paths on both sides of Windermere lake.
 Operates daily during May and summer school holidays, weekends inbetween.
 No service beyond summer holidays.
 Several boats per day when operating.
 Also connects with 599 bus service at Brockhole which can carry 2 bikes.

 *Service currently suspended*